The Pearl Beverly Endowed Mentoring Scholarship

 How To Apply

-The online application, resume, typed essay, and nomination letter are all due by midnight on February 12, 2025.
+The online application, resume, typed essay, and nomination letter are all due by 11:59 PM CST on February 13, 2026.

 Requirements

-A. A resume of your honors, awards, achievements, and extracurricular activities.
+- A resume of your college honors, awards, achievements, and extracurricular activities.

 - Mentorship often involves creating a space where others feel heard and valued.
 How have you fostered such an environment at Baylor, and how has this impacted the community around you?
 (Up to 200 words)

-- In your mentorship, how have you worked to bridge cultural, academic, or personal gaps to foster a more inclusive and understanding environment?
-What have these experiences taught you about diversity and community building?
+- In your mentorship, how have you worked to bridge cultural, academic, or personal gaps to foster a more welcoming and understanding environment?
+What have these experiences taught you about belonging and community building?
 (Up to 200 words)

 Scholarship Details